 Chronic Stress and Life Transitions

-Autistic burnout typically results from prolonged stress or major life changes.
+Autistic burnout typically results from ongoing stress or major life changes.
 Common triggers include:

 - Starting a new job